 I use these to mix and ferment the dough.
 Lined with a flour-dusted towel they work well as proofing baskets too.

-However, warns King Arthur Flour, “Please note!
+However, warns King Arthur Baking “Please note!
 Sourdough starter is a living entity; it needs regular feeding.”
 Otherwise, it will need to go into the fridge and a crock takes up quite a bit of space there.

 Danish dough whisk: also called “brodpisker” in Denmark, is a native tool that replaced wooden spoons centuries ago.
 Easy to clean, this whisk is strong enough to move through sourdoughs and still be gentle enough to mix pancake batter just right.